Mangalorean Catholics: Cuisine

-Historically, the Mangalorean Catholic diet was completely vegetarian.
-This changed during the 20th century, when with the advent of Westernisation, meat came to be consumed increasingly in the community, especially amongst the elite.
 Coconut and curry leaves are common ingredients to most curries.
 Sanna-Dukra Maas (Sanna is idli fluffed with toddy or yeast; Dukra Maas is pork) is one of the most popular dishes of the Mangalorean Catholic community.
 Rosachi Kadi (Ros Curry), a fish curry made with coconut milk (ros), is a traditional curry served during the Ros ceremony.
 Patrode, a dish of colocasia leaves stuffed with rice, dal, jaggery, coconut, and spices is popular.
 Kuswar are sweet delicacies prepared during Christmas and include around 22 varieties of sweets.
 Fish and rice form the staple diet of most Mangalorean Catholics.
 Par-boiled rice, known as red rice, is the traditional rice eaten and is preferred over raw rice.

 Names and surnames

-Bilingual names, having variants in both Konkani and English, like Zuãuñ (from Portuguese João, meaning John) and Mornel (Magdalene) are common among Mangalorean Catholics.
+Bilingual names, having variants in both Konkani and English, like Zuãuñ (from Portuguese João, meaning John) and Mornel (Magdalene) are common among Mangalorean Catholics who still use Konkani as the first language.
 Most Mangalorean Catholic names for males follow the second declension.
 Among women, the names follow the first declension, while among young girls, the names follow the second declension.
 Portuguese surnames like D'Souza, Coelho, and Pinto are common among Mangalorean Catholics, and generally follow the second declension.
-Other European surnames are found.
-Mangalorean Catholics use their native language Konkani forms of their surnames in Konkani-language contexts, along with their Portuguese forms in English-language contexts, such as Soz, Kuel, and Pint, instead of Sousa, Coelho, and Pinto.
-Some families use their original Konkani Brahmin surnames such as Prabhu, Kamath, Naik, Shenoy and Shet.
+Rarely, other European surnames are found as well.
+Mangalorean Catholics also use Konkanised forms of their surnames in Konkani conversations, such as Soza, Kueli, Piint & so on; instead of the Portuguese forms of De Souza, Coelho, Pinto etc. Some families of Christian Cxatria and Christian Brahmin origin use surnames such as Porbu, Kamath, Naik, Shenoy & Shett.
 These original surnames are actually the names of five classes of persons: lord, cultivator, merchant, warrior, and writer.
-Four of these are Goud Saraswat Brahmin surnames, with the exception of Shet, which is used by a few who trace their origins to the Daivadnya Brahmins of Goa.
-These ancestral pre-conversion surnames of the Mangalorean Catholics are called paik in Konkani.
-To capture their tradition, many have reverted to their paik surnames, or use hyphenated names consisting of their post-conversion surnames in conjunction with their ancestral ones.
-Mudartha is a unique Mangalorean Catholic surname to be found among some Catholics that hail from Udupi.
+At least one of these are Saraswat Brahmin surnames, with the exception of Padival and Shett; Shett is used by those who trace their origins to Daivadnyas.
+These ancestral pre-Christian surnames are called paik in Konkani.
+A few have reverted to their paik surnames.
+While a few others use both, they use Konkani surnames which are hyphenated with the Portuguese ones.
+Mudartha is a rare and unique Konkani and Gaud Saraswat Brahmin surname found among a few Catholics who hail from Udupi.